 - Pancetta: Fry 4 oz of diced pancetta, before adding the meat.
 It will give it chance to caramelize.

 - No need to saute: I find with Instant Pot, veggies release their maximum flavors cooked under pressure.
 No need to saute them.
 We saute meat mainly to break it up into pieces.

 You can also make a similar sauce to serve with Instant Pot meatballs, instead of ground meat.

 - Pasta: Serve hot over whole wheat or gluten free pasta.
 Tubular pasta or the one with grooves that can “catch” the sauce is considered the best.
 Like rigatoni, penne, rotini or macaroni.
 I personally like to eat sauce with strand or ribbon pasta like fettuccine or spaghetti.
 It all works.

 - Whole grains: I often substitute pasta with whole grain like Instant Pot quinoa.
 Just to change things up.

-- Low carb: Serve over a bed of greens like arugula, spring mix or kale.
+- Low carb: Serve over a bed of pressure cooker spaghetti squash.

 - Parmesan cheese: Freshly grated parmesan cheese is the best.
 I was out of a sprinkle of parsley or basil though.
 But you should. 🙂